Aimée von Pereira

 Aimée von Pereira (born 16 February 2000) is a German handball player who plays for Danish club København Håndbold.

 In September 2018, she was included by EHF in a list of the twenty best young handballers to watch for the future.

 She made her debut for the German national team on 6 March 2025 against France.
+Later the same year she played her first major international tournament at the 2025 World Women's Handball Championship at home.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.